laboon/ebook/text/98_glossary_of_terms.md

 __Security testing__: Testing that the system meets the criteria of the InfoSec Triad, that the system is safe from unauthorized tampering and/or access.

-__Service-based performance__: Performance on metrics related to how the user will interact with the system.
+__Service-oriented indicator__: A performance metric related to how the user will interact with the system.

 __Service Level Agreement__: An agreement by a service provider, which often includes a guarantee of __availability__.

+__Severity__: The degree to which a particular __defect__ is of concern to system designers, developers, and other stakeholders.

 __Side effect__: Anything which is not strictly the returned result of a computation, such as displaying a message or setting a variable value.